The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

 Practical difference: They can grow heirloom tomatoes coastal areas can't.
 You can grow reliable tomatoes without their temperature extremes.

-Banana Belt vs. Watsonville/Pajaro Valley
+Banana Belt vs. Watsonville and Pajaro Valley

 You have: